xuviuos/simple-growtopia-bot-fixed-by-xuviuos/GrowtopiaBot-Modified-main/README.md

 # GrowtopiaBot-Modified
-an modified version of DrOreo002's Project. with MultiBot and AutoMsg.
+an modified version of DrOreo002's Project. with MultiBot and AutoMsg fixed source by xuviuos

 # Usage
 It should be easy to build this, but apparently visual studio wouldn't allow you to.
 Because sometimes thing could go wrong